debangshuk/examples/nifi/1.10/0.1.0-1.5.0/security/index.md

 A good overview of these features can be found  [here](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html).

-## Transport Encryption and SSL Authentication
+## Transport Encryption and Kerberos Authentication
 With transport encryption enabled, DC/OS Apache NiFi will automatically deploy all nodes with the correct configuration to encrypt communication via SSL.
 The nodes will communicate securely between themselves using SSL.
 SSL authentication requires that all NiFi Nodes present a valid certificate from which their identity can be derived for communicating between themselves.
 DC/OS Apache NiFi uses the CN of the SSL certificate as the principal for a given Node.
 For e.g. CN=nifi-0-node.demonifi, O="Mesosphere, Inc", L=San Francisco, ST=CA, C=US.